A practical guide to the Freshdesk Orchestration Center (2026)

 Use case 3: Fulfilling complex service requests

-Limitations to consider with the Freshdesk Orchestration Center
+Considerations for the Freshdesk Orchestration Center

-A focus on actions, not AI-powered answers
+A focus on structured actions

 An infographic showing how eesel AI connects various knowledge sources to provide intelligent answers, a contrast to the action-based Freshdesk Orchestration Center.